IYuriev/SelfAssessment/Skills/Programming.md

   - regular expression 👂 heard
   - interface 🖐️ used
   - contract 👂 heard
-  - module 👂 heard
+  - module 🖐️ used
-  - call stack 👂 heard
+  - call stack 🖐️ used
 - Functions
   - signature 🖐️ used
   - argument 🖐️ used